Who Has Been Studied in PTSD Clinical Trials?

 How Old Are Clinical Trial Participants?

 The PTSD-Repository includes clinical trials of adults, so in each study, participants were on average, 18 years of age or older.
-Across all studies that report mean age of the sample (n=366), participant groups are on average 42 years old (range of 19-71 across studies).
+Across all studies that report mean age of the sample (n=469), participant groups are most likely to be on average 34-44 with diversity across the studies (range of 18-71 across studies).
+Some studies have a wide range of participant age, with standard deviations between 15-20, whereas other studies limit to a particular age group and narrower range.

-This histogram shows how mean age varies across the 367 studies that include information to determine the average age of participants.
-Use the filter to view mean age of the sample by primary type of treatment tested.
+This histogram shows how mean age varies across the 469 studies that include information to determine the average age of participants.
+Use the filter to view mean age of the sample by primary type of treatment tested (by filtering "Study Class").

 Are RCTs for PTSD Racially and Ethnically Diverse?

-Unfortunately, only 57% of studies included in the PTSD-Repository report race information, and only 30% of studies report ethnicity of participants.
-Just over half of RCTs that report about race also report ethnicity (52%); and, for only 2 studies, ethnicity is reported without race information.
+Unfortunately, only 57% of studies included in the PTSD-Repository report race information, and only 31% of studies report ethnicity of participants.
+Just over half of RCTs that report about race also report ethnicity (54%); and, for only 3 studies, ethnicity is reported without race information.
 Click on a bar within the chart below to learn about race and ethnicity reporting by study class.
+Note: Studies with "No value" do not report race or ethnicity in the visualization below.

 Clinical Trials: Race & Ethnicity Reporting

-There are 25 RCTs with a sample that is at least 50% Black (1 of which was 95% Black) and an additional 61 RCTs had samples that were between 25%-50% Black.
-None of the studies were at least 50% American Indian / Alaskan Native nor Asian American / Pacific Islander.
-There are 8 studies that are at least 10% Asian American.
-The PTSD-Repository also includes 2 studies focused on Asian samples; 1 is a study of cognitive behavioral therapy with Cambodian refugees in the United States, the other an RCT of sertraline for PTSD in China.
+There are 30 RCTs with a sample that is at least 50% Black (1 of which included only Black participants) and an additional 73 RCTs had samples that were between 25%-50% Black.
+None of the studies were more than 21% American Indian / Alaskan Native or Native Hawaiian / Pacific Islander.
+There are 3 RCTs specific to Asian (or Asian American) samples; 1 is a study of cognitive behavioral therapy with Cambodian refugees in the United States, 1 is a study of a cognitive biologic treatment (MemFlex) in Tehran, Iran, and the other is an RCT of sertraline for PTSD in China.

-Regarding ethnicity, 5 RCTs are at least 50% Latina/o, including 1 pilot study that compared culturally adapted cognitive behavioral therapy to applied muscle relaxation among Latina women.
+Regarding ethnicity, 7 RCTs are at least 50% Latina/o/x, including 1 pilot study that compared culturally adapted cognitive behavioral therapy to applied muscle relaxation among Latina women and 1 RCT for Prolonged Exposure (PE) and applied relaxation for PTSD among a Latino sample.

 Race & Ethnicity Reporting Over Time